 Annual Wonderland of Lights in Lansing

-The Potter Park Zoo of Lansing is a perfect pick for getting into the holiday spirit especially with the kiddos.
-Their Wonderland of Lights is exactly what you may expect with the added bonus of cute creatures to encounter.
-There are thousands of twinkling displays and fun festive activities like cookie decorating and Christmas crafts.
+The Potter Park Zoo of Lansing is a perfect pick for getting into the holiday spirit, especially with the kiddos.
+Their Wonderland of Lights is exactly what you may expect, with the added bonus of cute creatures to encounter.
+There are thousands of twinkling displays and fun, festive activities like cookie decorating and Christmas crafts.

 Holiday Walk at Meadow Brook Hall in Rochester

 Meadow Brook Hall is a family favorite of all the best places to visit in Michigan for Christmas.
-It’s a massive mansion on a 88,000-square foot estate that offers a Holiday Walk full of unforgettable glitter galore.
+It’s a massive mansion on an 88,000-square foot estate that offers a Holiday Walk full of unforgettable glitter galore.

 Hollydazzle: A Renaissance Christmas in Holly

-Located inside Hollygrove, a recreation of a 16th century village, this is a shimmering holiday spectacle like no other and one of the most romantic places in Michigan to enjoy.
-The grounds are covered in magical light displays stretched out over a three-quarter mile trail.
+Located inside Hollygrove, a recreation of a 16th-century village, this is a shimmering holiday spectacle like no other and one of the most romantic places in Michigan to enjoy.
+The grounds are covered in magical light displays stretched out over a three-quarter-mile trail.
 It’s a super spot for some Insta-worthy Christmas shots.

 Nite Lites at Michigan International Speedway

 Nite Lites at MIS is the drive-thru Christmas lights show of all our dreams.
-From the comfort of your own car you can take in over 500 elaborate exhibitions at the largest lights display in the entire state.
+From the comfort of your own car, you can take in over 500 elaborate exhibitions at the largest lights display in the entire state.
 The Michigan International Speedway is known as the fastest NASCAR track most of the year, but the famous Pit Road truly transforms into a winter wonderland for Christmas.